johnnadratowski/golang-neo4j-bolt-driver/README.md

 The URL format is: `bolt://(user):(password)@(host):(port)` Schema must be `bolt`.
 User and password is only necessary if you are authenticating.

+Connection pooling is provided out of the box with the `NewDriverPool` method.
+You can give it the maximum number of connections to have at a time.

 You can get logs from the driver by setting the log level using the `log` packages `SetLevel`.